kitlang/kit/README.md

 - Kit prefers "magic" and expressiveness over boilerplate and code that maps 1:1 to its runtime semantics.
 Using syntax transformation, developers should write the most concise and declarative version of their code, and it should compile to what a performance-conscious developer would've written by hand.

-- Expose enough low-level details to write high performance code, but their usage should be wrapped by higher-level abstractions.
+- Expose enough low-level details to write high performance code, but make it possible to abstract them away.
 Memory management in Kit is manual, but optional features like smart pointers exist (and can be defined in user space) to make it less painful.

-- Verify that the program is safe at compile time, but balance safety with ergonomics.
+- Verify that the program is safe at compile time, but not at the expense of ergonomics.

 Building from source